EvanKrall/evankrall-pages/content/posts/transmission-lines.md

 If your circuit board has a [ground plane](https://en.wikipedia.org/wiki/Ground_plane#Printed_circuit_boards) below your signal trace, the return current will tend to follow a path directly underneath the signal trace, but spread out slightly.

 {{< figure
-    caption="The faint lines show the approximate path of the return current through a ground plane beneath a signal trace." src="/img/transmission-lines/current_path_on_ground_plane.png"
+    caption="The faint lines show the approximate path of the return current through a ground plane beneath a trace carrying a high-speed signal." src="/img/transmission-lines/current_path_on_ground_plane.png"
     >}}

-If you don't have a ground or power plane, and instead use traces to connect ground/power between your different ICs, then the return current for your signal will tend to travel in the ground traces nearest to the signal trace.
+If you don't have a ground or power plane, and instead use traces to connect ground/power between your different ICs, then the return current for your signal will tend to travel in the ground/power traces nearest to the signal trace.
 This tends to lead to higher inductance and a less consistent impedance as the signal propagates through the trace.
 Impedance changes can cause your signal to be reflected, distorting the signal that your receiver sees.
 The increased loop area traced out by your signal/return path will lead to [Electromagnetic interference (EMI)](https://en.wikipedia.org/wiki/Electromagnetic_interference) and [cross-talk](https://en.wikipedia.org/wiki/Crosstalk) between nearby signals.